tangopapa/LAMP/README.md

 These files are useful as part of a process for testing Jenkins pipeline builds

 # DOCKER-LAMP:
+Make sure that you have docker-ce installed.

+Run: ./lamp-build.sh

+After the image builds, lauch the container as follows:

 docker run -dit -p 22:22 -p 80:80 -p 443:443 -p 3306:3306 lamp

 This creates a target container that contains common applications,